XinghaoYang/UTSChatbot/README.md

 ```

 ### Steps for making a webchat tool
+Before using the webchat widget, one need to register and install the [ngrok](https://dashboard.ngrok.com/signup) by following the "Setup & Installation" four steps.
+Ngrok allows you to expose a web server running on your local machine to the internet.
-First, you should have an editable webpage, and add the following code into the page body:
+**Step 1:** You should have an editable webpage, and add the following code into the page ```<body/>```:
 ```
 <div id="webchat"/>
 <script src="https://storage.googleapis.com/mrbot-cdn/webchat-0.5.0.js"></script>